phronmophobic/blog/markdown/easel-one-year.md

 Historically, Emacs users have extended their Emacs environment not just to improve their coding workflow, but they've also built personal applications, games, note-taking apps, calculators, email clients, messaging apps, meal planners, music players, etc, etc. In previous eras, computers came with various authoring tools for writing documents, drawing pictures, recording audio, and writing programs.
 I feel like we've lost a bit of that ethos of using the computer as a creative tool (although there are still wonderful examples like <https://scratch.mit.edu/>).

-It's important for Easel to not only provide excellent tools for writing clojure programs, but that Easel can also host a wide variety of tools to help make games, art, and productivity apps.
+It's important for Easel to not just provide excellent tools for writing clojure programs.
+Easel should also support making games, art, and productivity apps.
 Each tool can benefit from having a data oriented suite of other tools that can be mixed and matched.
 Easel isn't just for writing software, it's a tool to help make the computer do what you want.

 There are a few interesting programming problems related to making different software tools work together, but I would argue the main impediments to building software tools that work together are social.
 The problem is that in most cases, I don't actually want my applications to share data with each other because I don't really trust most of the software running on my computer.
 Sharing any data at all with an application usually feels like a reluctant concession rather than a confident, helpful collaboration.
 I don't have a solution to the problem of building trust other than doing it the hard way.